Menachem Kipnis

-Menachem Kipnis (born 1878 in Ushomyr, Volhynia, d.
-1942 in the Warsaw Ghetto), was a singer, critic, and photographer.
+Menachem Kipnis (1878 – May 15, 1942) was a singer, critic, journalist, humorist, and photographer.
 He was also an ethnographer of Yiddish songs.
 As a tenor, Kipnis was a common performer of Yiddish songs.

-He died from a stroke in 1942.
+He was born in Zhytomyr, Volhynian Governorate.
 Menachem Kipnis' father was an educated cantor.
 From the age of eight, Menachem Kipnis lived with his older brother, who was also a cantor and is the father of the writer Levin Kipnis.
 Menachem Kipnis received a traditional Jewish education and sang with his brother in the choir of the Chernobyl synagogue.
 In this he impressed with his beautiful alto voice.

+Together with his wife Zimra Zeligfeld he toured with concerts of Yiddish folk songs in Poland, France, and Germany.